brevzin/brevzin.github.io/_posts/2024-09-20-annotations.md

 As I mentioned earlier, unlike what we're proposing for C++26, Rust doesn't have any kind of _introspection_.
 There is no mechanism in the language to ask for the members of `Point` and iterate over them.

 Instead, the `derive` macro does something very different: it is a function that takes a token stream of the struct that it annotates and its job is to return a token stream of code to inject after the input.
-That injected code doesn't actually need to be remotely related to the input (the [Rust docs](https://doc.rust-lang.org/reference/procedural-macros.html#derive-macros) have an example which completely ignores the input and just injects a function which returns `42`).
+That injected code doesn't actually need to be remotely related to the input (the [Rust docs](https://doc.rust-lang.org/reference/procedural-macros.html#derive-macros) have an example which just completely ignores the input and instead injects a function which returns `42`).

 In this case, we sidestep the lack of introspection by actually getting the token sequence input of `Point`, _parsing it_, and using that parsed result to produce the output we need.
+I suppose this is still a kind of introspect — just one that can only be explicitly opted into in narrow circumstances.

-Specifically, the `derive` macro for this example will emit (which I got from `cargo expand`):
+Specifically, the `derive` macro for this example will emit the following (which I got from `cargo expand`):

 ```rust
 #[automatically_derived]